tiepdotme/serenade-wind/_posts/2020-06-08-ethical-sailing.md

 I'm sold!
 I can use this product for a year and simultaneously reduce waste, especially smelly waste.

 As we continue to discover products that align with zero waste, minimalism, self-sustainability or going green, we'll continue to provide updates on ethical sailing.
 Please note that we are providing links for convenience, and we are not earning any affiliate revenue.

+# Post Script

+## Update as of August 3, 2020

+The toothpaste powder lasted about 2 months.
+Andrew continues to swear by it while I have abandoned it since I have a sensitivity to the mint.
+I have switched to Burt's Bees Extra White Zen Peppermint.
+We both enjoy using the Ethique Shampoo.
+The bar is still quite an ample size and I expect at this rate, it will last a few more months and we may take it aboard when we move to Florida.